The three-day event brought about five to six thousand Knoxvillians and tourists alike to the Knoxville Botanical Gardens and downtown Knoxville.

 These impromptu performances took place at several pianos placed randomly throughout downtown Knoxville.
 Brackeen said that this aspect is one of her favorite returning parts of the festival every year.

-Friday night’s performances included several venues throughout downtown Knoxville, including a stage on Market Square open to the public.
-Brackeen says that this stage serves as a “kickoff event” for the rest of the festival and helps drum up interest for the other two days.
+Friday night’s performances took place at several venues throughout downtown Knoxville, including a stage on Market Square open to the public.
+Brackeen says that this stage serves as a “kickoff” for the rest of the festival and helps drum up interest for the other two days.

 Saturday’s programming began in late afternoon and continued until the wee hours of Sunday morning.
 Saturday’s performances were spread across venues from the Old City to Market Square and the Tennessee Theater.